Lifts & Terrain

 Advanced Skiing Sunshine Mountain

-Sunshine Mountain has some good winch grooming that enables steep runs to be groomed.
+Sunshine Mountain has some exceptional winch grooming that enables steep runs to be groomed.
 Goats Eye Mountain usually has at least a couple of steep runs that are fantastic for getting some speed that will make your eyes water, even with goggles on!

 There are also plenty of ungroomed black runs off various chairs, but undoubtedly Goat’s Eye Mountain will become your area of choice or runs off the Teepee such as The Shoulder.